jmfurlott/opengl-network-model/README.md

 -Correctly colors veins and arteries!
 -forced horizontal landscape
 -TODO: set radius, touch control/camera
+-currently the radius is semi-implemented. glLineWidth seems to set it for all lines instead of just one at a time so I think I will have to do it in a different way

 12/18/2012
 -reading in colors into a new int[] called colors